 Menu: Teppan Edo Menu

-Nine Dragons Restaurant – China
+Nine Dragons – Japan

 Nine Dragons Restaurant is one of the most underrated family friendly restaurants in EPCOT.
 It is beautifully decorated, you can almost always get a table, and the food is really good.
+If you forgot to make dining reservations, don’t hesitate to drop in and see if they have a table.
+They often do even if other sit down restaurants are booked up.

 Nine Dragons is located in the China pavilion.
 The restaurant is decorated with ornate wood carvings and Chinese lanterns.
 The restaurant is elegant and transports you away from the hustle and bustle of the theme park.